Tony Ray Amati: Trial and imprisonment

 During the trial, Amati claimed he only participated in the string of killings out of fear of Sampson, and only went on the run since he thought no one would believe him even if he turned himself in.
 Amati was acquitted of killing Matta and Garcia, but found guilty of killing Dyer.
 During his sentencing hearing, he said "I'm so sorry this had to happen" and begged the jury for mercy.
 Amati's lawyers had argued that his age warranted leniency, and said it would be unfair for him to be executed when his codefendants were walking free.
 The jury ultimately spared his life and recommended life in prison with the possibility of parole.
 Although the sentence was the absolute best case scenario for Amati, Bruce Dyer said he was satisfied.
 "To me, it would be a living hell to be in jail for 40 years," he said.

 Jurors said that while they believed Amati shot Dyer, they decided to spare his life due to the lack of other violent incidents in his life before and after the murders.

-Amati is serving his sentence at the High Desert State Prison, and will become eligible for parole in 2038, when he is 62.
+Amati is serving his sentence at Lovelock Correctional Center, and will become eligible for parole in 2038, when he is 62.